Big Tech: United States

 On June 24, 2021, the United States House Judiciary Subcommittee on Antitrust, Commercial and Administrative Law held hearings on proposed Big Tech regulations.
 Pramila Jayapal introduced HR 3825, The Ending Platform Monopolies Act, which passed the committee.
 The bill proposed prohibiting platform owners from offering products and services on the platforms they own.
 For example, in 2010, Amazon attempted to acquire Diapers.com.
 When Diapers.com rejected Amazon's proposal, Amazon started selling diapers at a loss.
 Facing unprofitability, Diapers.com agreed to let Amazon buy the company even though Walmart was willing to pay more.
 The committee voted that the reason for Big Tech monopolies is because of the consumer welfare standard, a legal doctrine stating that if the consumer benefits from corporate actions, those actions are generally legal.
-FTC chairwoman Lina Khan expressed a different view in her publication "Amazon's Antitrust Paradox".
+FTC chairwoman Lina Khan expressed a different view in her publication "Amazon's Antitrust Paradox."

-On July 9, 2021, President Joe Biden signed Executive Order 14036, "Promoting Competition in the American Economy", a sweeping array of initiatives across the executive branch.
+On July 9, 2021, President Joe Biden signed Executive Order 14036, "Promoting Competition in the American Economy," a sweeping array of initiatives across the executive branch.
 The order established an executive branch-wide policy to more thoroughly scrutinize mergers involving Big Tech companies, with focus on the acquisition of new, potentially disruptive technology from smaller companies by the larger companies.
 The order also instructed the FTC to establish rules related to the use of data collection by Big Tech companies for promoting their own services.
 In June 2024, the DOJ and FTC opened an investigation into Microsoft, Nvidia, and OpenAI regarding their dominance in artificial intelligence.
 In August 2024, District of Columbia U.S. District Court Judge Amit Mehta ruled that Google held a monopoly in online search and text advertising in violation of Section 2 of the Sherman Antitrust Act.
 In April 2025, Eastern Virginia U.S. District Court Judge Leonie Brinkema ruled that Google held a monopoly in advertising technology in violation of Sections 1 and 2 of the Sherman Antitrust Act.
 Google issued press releases in response announcing that the company would appeal the rulings.
+In November 2025, District of Columbia U.S. District Court Judge James Boasberg ruled that Meta Platforms did not hold a monopoly in the social networking service market.